bluesky66-dev/kibana/x-pack/plugins/uptime/README.md

 #### Running --ssl tests

-Some of our tests require there to be an SSL connection between HyperSec Kibana and HyperSec.
+Some of our tests require there to be an SSL connection between Kibana and Elasticsearch.

 We can run these tests like described above, but with some special config.